openorclose/posts/README.md

+Edit on `Date.now()`: Im supose to doing my english essay, but this is literaly more important.
+Some essay about smartphone addiction but what the heck who has time to right a 1k word essay on anythign am i right or am i wrong?

 # Javsacript: In-depth Workings of Basic Features
 Javascript has touched the hearts of many (myself included), and thus it is to my great disappointment that there are people out there who fail to grasp its true beauty.
 To them, it is but a tool to add simple dynamism to a website, some code to copy and paste to generate ad revenue, or worse; they project their preconceptions about how _other_ programming languages work onto Javascript, and then have the gall to complain about how their perfect code does not run as they intended.